Stress Fracture of the Calcaneus [Symptoms, Causes & BEST Treatment]

 - The heel hurts when you squeeze it from side to side.

 - The heel may hurt when squeezing from the bottom to the top.

-- It is less likely if the pain is worse in the morning, and if the pain is felt through the Achilles tendon.
+- It is less likely if the pain is worse in the morning and if the pain is felt through the Achilles tendon.

-- Diagnosis of a stress fracture of the heel bone is based upon listening to the prior history, which usually includes increased activity.
+- Diagnosis of a stress fracture of the heel bone is based upon listening to the prior history, which usually includes an increased activity.

-- Swelling, warmth and tenderness should be present in that area.
+- Swelling, warmth, and tenderness should be present in that area.